ISO 10121-3:2022

 All Camfil molecular filters utilise a technique known as adsorption.
 In simple terms, this means that the molecules adhere to materials with an extremely large surface area.
 Almost all Camfil molecular filters use activated carbon or activated alumina as the active ingredient.
 Molecular filters are sometimes also called chemical filters or gas phase filters.

-What is iso 10121?
+What is ISO 10121?

 The series of standards ISO 10121 provides test methods for determining the filtration efficiencies of molecular filter media (ISO 10121-1) and molecular air filters (ISO 10121-2) against various gases.